DAFT-8/bookmarks/README.md

 <details>
 <summary>📁 Security</summary>

-- [Sploitus](https://sploitus.com) — A search engine for exploits and vulnerabilities.
-- [RevShells](https://www.revshells.com) — A collection of reverse shells for penetration testing.
 - [OffSec Tools](https://offsec.tools) — A curated list of tools for penetration testing and security assessments.
-- [Bug Bounty Hunter](https://www.bugbountyhunter.com/disclosed) — A resource for finding disclosed vulnerabilities.
-- [Open Bug Bounty](https://www.openbugbounty.org) — A platform for responsible disclosure of vulnerabilities.
-- [Android Source](https://cs.android.com) — An official source code repository for Android, providing access to the Android platform's codebase.
-- [OpenCVE](https://app.opencve.io/cve) — A platform for tracking and managing CVEs (Common Vulnerabilities and Exposures).
-- [CVE](https://www.cve.org) — A list of publicly disclosed cybersecurity vulnerabilities.
-- [CyberChef](https://gchq.github.io/CyberChef) — A web app for encryption, encoding, compression, and data analysis.
-- [CrackStation](https://crackstation.net) — A free online password cracking tool.
-- [Hashes](https://hashes.com) — A service for cracking password hashes.
-- [Any.run](https://any.run) — An interactive malware analysis service that allows users to run and analyze suspicious files.
-- [VirusTotal](https://www.virustotal.com) — A service that analyzes files and URLs for viruses, worms, trojans, and other kinds of malware.
 - [Web Check](https://web-check.xyz) — A service for checking website security and vulnerabilities.
-- [Firecrawl](https://www.firecrawl.dev) — A web application security testing tool.
-- [Canarytokens](https://canarytokens.org) — A service for creating honeypots to detect unauthorized access.

 </details>